pnp/CAML-Designer/README.md

 - you can build CAML queries for single lists and document libraries
 - beside the pure CAML queries, you can also get code snippets for the server-side object model, the .NET client-side object model, the JavaScript client-side object model and last but not least code snippets when working with REST.

 The current version of the CAML Designer has been recompiled against .NET Framework 4.7.2.
+The reason why it is not compiled against .NET 6 yet, is because it doesn't support connection to O365 through username/password combination.

 You can connect to SharePoint Online, SharePoint 2019, SharePoint 2016 and SharePoint 2013 through the Client Object model.
 For the older versions of SharePoint you have to connect through the Web Services of SharePoint.
 I have no old version of SharePoint anymore, so I was not able to test that part of the code.